raflopjr/UA-Stache-API/README.md

 # UA-Stache-API
-Allows the caller to easily get "secret" information from stache entries at [https://stache.arizona.edu].
+Allows the caller to easily get "secret" information from entries in [Stache](https://stache.arizona.edu).

 ## Motivation
-To make a python API that could generically get information from stache.
+To make a python API that could generically get information from Stache.

 ## Code Example
 ```python